 At this stage, the warmed air continues to rise until it reaches an area of warmer air and can rise no farther.
 This is considered a “cap” and usually occurs in the troposphere.

-The air (and cloud mass) is then forced to spread out, giving the storm a characteristic anvil shape which we see in stronger thunderstorms.
+The air (and cloud mass) is then forced to spread out, giving the storm a characteristic anvil shape that we see in stronger thunderstorms.
 The resulting cloud is called cumulonimbus incus.

-In typical convective showers and normal thunderstorms, moisture (water droplets) freeze as they rise, become ice particles and coalesce, which makes, the now-suspended chunks of ice, to fall.
+In typical convective showers and ordinary thunderstorms, moisture (water droplets) freeze as they rise, become ice particles, and coalesce, making the now-suspended chunks of ice fall.
 As these ice particles fall, they melt and become rain.
 However, when the updrafts (rising air) are particularly strong, the ice particles become so large that they do not melt completely when falling and fall as hail.

-While updrafts are still present, the falling rain (or hail) drags the surrounding air with it, creating downdrafts as well.
+While updrafts are still present, the falling rain (or hail) drags the surrounding air, creating downdrafts.
 The simultaneous presence of both an updraft and a downdraft marks the mature stage of the storm and produces cumulonimbus clouds.

 Stage 3: Dissipation

-At this stage, the downdraft dominates the thunderstorm, weakening it as time progresses.
-In Trinidad and Tobago, particularly during the rainy season and in the afternoon, if there is little wind shear, the storm will rapidly enter the dissipating stage and ‘rain itself out’, in 20-30 minutes.
+The downdraft dominates the thunderstorm at this stage, weakening it as time progresses.
+In Trinidad and Tobago, particularly during the rainy season and in the afternoon, if there is little wind shear, the storm will rapidly enter the dissipating stage and ‘rain itself out’ in 20-30 minutes.

-When a thunderstorm reaches its dissipation stage, the downdraft will push down out of the thunderstorm, hit the ground and spread out.
+When a thunderstorm reaches its dissipation stage, the downdraft will push down out of the thunderstorm, hit the ground, and spread out.
 This phenomenon is known as a downburst.
-The cool air carried to the ground by the downdraft cuts off the inflow of the thunderstorm, the updraft disappears and the thunderstorm will dissipate.
+The cool air carried to the ground by the downdraft cuts off the inflow of the thunderstorm, the updraft disappears, and the thunderstorm dissipates.

-Thunderstorms in an atmosphere with virtually no vertical wind shear (where the wind changes speed or direction with height) weaken as soon as they send out an outflow boundary in all directions, which then quickly cuts off its inflow of relatively warm, moist air, and kills the thunderstorm’s further growth.
+Thunderstorms in an atmosphere with virtually no vertical wind shear (where the wind changes speed or direction with height) weaken when they send out an outflow boundary in all directions.
+The outflow quickly cuts off its relatively warm, moist air inflow and kills the thunderstorm’s further growth.